-- Data concerning undergraduates are drawn from the Spring 2013 PULSE which had a 45% response rate.
+- Data concerning undergraduates are drawn from the PULSE survey of undergraduates.

-- Data for Master’s degree students are drawn from the Spring 2013 Graduate Student Exit survey which had a 55% response rate.
+- Data for Master’s degree students are drawn from the Graduate Student Exit survey.

-- Data for PhD students are drawn from the Graduate and Professional Student Survey which had a 51% response rate.
+- Data for PhD students are drawn from the Graduate Student Experience survey.

 - The 6-year graduation rate reflects graduation in 150% of program time.
 For the 5-year degree program in architecture, graduation rates are adjusted relative to that time from (e.g. 7.5 years).